WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 31st January 2026**.
+The next session will take place on **Saturday 7th February 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 We will start our Scratch coding for 2026 by exploring how to code a game using *video motion sensing*, where we use the laptop camera to detect your body motion and cause the sprites to move accordingly.
 We will use starter code for this project, and you can find the starter project here: [Video Motion Sensing Starter Project](https://scratch.mit.edu/projects/1140871196/editor/).
 You can look at the instructions for this project in a powerpoint file here: